What was life really like in Victorian mental asylums? The story of Hanwell Mental Asylum reveals that they were kinder places than we might think.

-The first Superintendent, Dr William Charles Ellis, with his wife Mildred as matron, ran the asylum like a grand household, with Ellis as the patriarch.
+The first Superintendent, Dr William Charles Ellis, with his wife Mildred as Matron, ran the asylum like a grand household, with Ellis at the head.

 Ellis had used the moral treatment system in Wakefield Asylum and implemented something similar at Hanwell.
 In particular, Ellis was known for his ‘great principle of therapeutic employment’.
 Along with religion, he believed that work was essential to patient recovery and rehabilitation.
 Within four years of his arrival at Hanwell, 320 of the 560 patients were regularly employed.

 Hanwell’s extensive grounds were used for farming as well as recreation.
-And a bakery, brewery and many other ‘cottage industries’ aimed to make the asylum as self-sufficient as possible.
+A bakery, brewery and many other ‘cottage industries’ aimed to make the asylum as self-sufficient as possible.
 When Harriet Martineau visited Hanwell in 1834, she found an industrious environment:

 In the bakehouse… are a company of patients, kneading their dough; and in the wash-house and laundry, many more, equally busy, who would be tearing their clothes to pieces if there was not the mangle to be turned.

 Patients were not only earning their keep, they were gaining the therapeutic benefits of hard work.